Fully dynamic maximal matching in O(log n) update time: Fully dynamic algorithm with expected amortized time per update

 \fbox{\parbox{5.5in}{ For a vertex $v$ with $\LL(v)=i$,

 }}

 In other words, for any vertex $v$ at level $i$ and any $j>i$, $\phi_v(j)$ denote the number of edges which $v$ can own if $v$ rises to level $j$.
-Our algorithm will be based on the following strategy.
-If a vertex $v$ has $\phi_v(j) \ge 2^{j}$, then $v$ would rise to the level $j$.
+Our algorithm will be based on the following key idea.
+If a vertex $v$ has $\phi_v(j) \ge 4^{j}$, then $v$ would rise to the level $j$.
 In case, there are multiple levels to which $v$ can rise, $v$ will rise to the highest such level.
 With this key idea, we now describe the three invariants which our algorithm will maintain.

-\begin{enumerate} \item Every vertex at level $\ge 0$ is matched and every vertex at level -1 is free. \item For each vertex $v$ and for all $j> \LL(v)$, $\phi_v(j) < 2^{j}$ holds true.
+\begin{enumerate} \item Every vertex at level $\ge 0$ is matched and every vertex at level $-1$ is free. \item For each vertex $v$ and for all $j> \LL(v)$, $\phi_v(j) < 4^{j}$ holds true.

-\item Both the endpoints of the matched edge are at the same level. \end{enumerate} By definition, vertices at level -1 cannot be owner of any edge.
-We will see that our algorithm moves a vertex from level -1 to a higher level as soon as it becomes the owner of some edges.
-In fact, the second invariant bounds us to act in such a manner.
-If a vertex $v$ still remains at level -1 after owning some edges then $\phi_v(0) \ge 1 \ge 2^0$, violating the second invariant.
-This, together with the fact that an edge is owned by one of its endpoints, implies that a vertex at level -1 cannot be a neighbor of another vertex at that level.
-This fact together with the first invariant imply that the matching maintained by the algorithm will indeed be a maximal matching.
-Figure \ref{snapshot} depicts a snapshot of the algorithm.
-The second invariant captures the key idea described above - after processing every update there is no vertex which fulfills the criteria of rising.
+\item Both the endpoints of a matched edge are at the same level. \end{enumerate} It follows that the free vertices, if any, will be present at level $-1$ only.
+Any vertex $v$ present at level $-1$ can not have any neighbor at level $-1$.
+Otherwise, it would imply that $\phi_v(0) \ge 1 = 4^0$, violating the second invariant.
+Hence, every neighbor of a free vertex must be matched.
+This implies that the algorithm will always maintain a maximal matching.
+Furthermore, the key idea of our algorithm is captured by the second invariant -- after processing every update there is no vertex which fulfills the criteria of rising.
+Figure \ref{Figure5} depicts a snapshot of the algorithm.

-An edge update may lead to violation of the invariants mentioned above and the algorithm basically restores these invariants.
+An edge update may lead to the violation of the invariants mentioned above and the algorithm basically restores these invariants.
 This may involve rise or fall of vertices between levels.
 Notice that the second invariant of a vertex is influenced by the rise and fall of its neighbors.
-We now state and prove two lemmas which quantify this influence more precisely. \begin{lemma} Consider a vertex $u$ for which both invariants hold.
-The rise of any neighbor, say $v$, cannot violate the second invariant for $u$. \end{lemma} \begin{proof} Let $\LL(u) = k$.
-Since the invariants hold true for $u$ before rise of $v$, so $\phi_u(i)<2^i$ for all $i>k$.
+We now state and prove two lemmas which quantify this influence more precisely. \begin{lemma} The rise of a vertex $v$ does not violate the second invariant for any of its neighbors. \end{lemma} \begin{proof} Consider any neighbor $u$ of $v$.
+Let $\LL(u) = k$.
+Since the second invariant holds true for $u$ before the rise of $v$, so $\phi_u(i)<4^i$ for all $i>k$.
 It suffices if we can show that $\phi_u(i)$ does not increase for any $i$ due to the rise of $v$.
 We show this as follows.